Invariant measures of exclusion processes with a look-ahead rule: Model and invariant measure

 \subsection{Ising-Gibbs invariant measure}

 The invariant measure of the $I$-SEP is of Ising-Gibbs type.
 Expressed in occupation variables, the (unnormalized) Gibbs weight is

-where $h$ is a chemical potential and the interaction term $\eta_i\prod_{k=1}^{n-1}(1-\eta_{i+k})\,\eta_{i+n}$ is nonzero only when sites $i$ and $i+n$ are both occupied and all intermediate sites $i+1,\ldots,i+n-1$ are vacant--that is, when the headway between two consecutive particles equals $n$.
-In this sense \eqref{inv_measure_correct} is a direct generalization of the Ising-Gibbs measure \eqref{Antal} of Antal and Sch\"{u}tz to jump length $I\ge1$ and interaction range $d>I$.
-The stationarity of \eqref{inv_measure_correct} is the content of the following theorem, the proof of which is given in Appendix~\ref{app:proof_thm}.
+where the interaction term $\eta_i\prod_{k=1}^{n-1}(1-\eta_{i+k})\,\eta_{i+n}$ is nonzero only when sites $i$ and $i+n$ are both occupied and all intermediate sites $i+1,\ldots,i+n-1$ are vacant--that is, when the headway between two consecutive particles equals $n$.
+In this sense \eqref{inv_measure_correct} is a direct generalization of the Ising-Gibbs measure \eqref{Antal} of Antal and Sch\"{u}tz to jump length $I\ge1$.
+Writing $\hat\pi_{N,L}=\pi_{N,L}/Z_{N,L}$ with normalization $Z_{N,L}=\sum_{\eta}\pi_{N,L}(\eta)$ (the sum running over all $N$-particle configurations), the stationarity of \eqref{inv_measure_correct} is the content of the following theorem, the proof of which is given in Appendix~\ref{app:proof_thm}.